 Q: Am I responsible for finding my own internship site?

-Q: What if my internship is out of state?
+Q: What if my internship is out of state for KIN 492/493?

 A: If you intend to complete your internship in a state other than Michigan, please email Keri Morrison right away!
-Certain states require a letter of intent that MUST be submitted by the Department of Kinesiology and approved by both the internship coordinator and the Provost’s office 60 days in advance of the internship.
+Certain states require a letter of intent that must be submitted by the Department of Kinesiology and approved by both the internship coordinator and the Provost’s office 60 days in advance of the internship.

-Q: How many credits of KIN 492 / 493 do I need to graduate?
+Q: How many credits of KIN 492 / 493 / 496 do I need to graduate?

 A: You need 3 credits of KIN 492 or KIN 493 or KIN 496 to graduate.

 Q: Can I register for 2 credits of internship?

 A: No, you cannot register for 2 credits; you must enroll in a minimum of 3 credits, and can take a maximum of 6 credits.
 You may only be in KIN 496 for 3 credits at a time (up to a maximum of 6 credits total).

 A: Yes, that is allowed.
 Ask Keri Morrison for permission to do so.
 If the 2 sites are very similar with similar job duties (i.e. two physical therapy sites) you may turn in just one Proposal Assignment and one Final Report.
-In addition, place your Weekly Assignments in the same document on the same page; just be sure to label each site (or highlight the two sites using two colors).
+In addition, place your Weekly Assignment with both sites in the same document on the same page; just be sure to label each site (or highlight the two sites using two colors).
 However, if they are 2 completely different sites you will need to turn in two Proposal Assignments and two Final Reports.
 You will need to have each site complete a Midterm & Final Performance Evaluation.